Jim Bowen: Radio and stage

-In 1999, Bowen began presenting on BBC Radio Lancashire but in 2002, after working there for three years, he resigned after referring to a guest on his show as a "nig-nog".
-He apologised for the remark almost immediately, and afterwards stated "No racial connotation was ever intended".
-On 27 August 2012, Bowen re-united with Happy Daft Farm co-presenter Sally Naden for a one-off show on the station.
+In 1999, Bowen began presenting on BBC Radio Lancashire, but in 2002 he resigned after referring to a guest on his show as a "nig-nog".
+He apologised for the remark almost immediately, and afterwards stated: "No racial connotation was ever intended".
+On 27 August 2012, Bowen reunited with Happy Daft Farm co-presenter Sally Naden for a one-off show on the station.

 Bowen returned to radio in 2009, presenting a mid-morning radio show on 106.6 Indigo FM in Cumbria.

 In 2005, Bowen performed a solo show at the Edinburgh Festival Fringe about Bullseye, called "You Can't Beat a Bit of Bully".
 He returned to Edinburgh in 2006 performing at Jongleurs from 8–28 August.

 Personal life

-In 1959, Bowen married his colleague, Phyllis (née Owen).
+In 1959, Bowen married his colleague Phyllis (née Owen).
 She supported him throughout his career, driving him to shows, and was by his bedside when he died.
 The couple lived at Melling-with-Wrayton near Lancaster.

-They had two children, a boy, Peter and a girl, Susan.
+They had two children.
 Bowen was a supporter of Blackburn Rovers Football Club.

+He was instantly recognised in both his home area and when travelling to venues with the personalised number plates J80 WEN, which adorned several of his cars until he sold it in 2016.

 Bowen previously owned Arkholme for Kirkby Lonsdale railway station, on what is now the Leeds–Morecambe line between Wennington and Carnforth stations.
 He converted the main station building into a private dwelling.